This is a specialized market, for a couple reasons:

 Other providers to consider in this space are

 - HostSolutions.ro (Romania).
 Nowhere near the stature of BuyVM but they’ve gone after the seedbox VPS market.
 They’re cheap and I’ve had my share of issues but, well, they’re cheap.
+Read recent LET threads if you decide to go here.

 - MikroVPS (Hungary) plays in this space, but I personally have not used them, though some have recommended them highly.